-- Rollersets – We know, roller setting your hair takes time.
+- Rollersets – We know, roller-setting your hair takes time.
 While it does require more of a time investment than blow drying your hair, the shape and bump from the rollers can help create volume.
 Use large rollers (for your hair length) and sit under the dryer until your hair is completely dry.
 An added bonus of drying your hair this way is that it puts much less tension on the hair making it less likely to break.

 - Wrap your hair – Wrapping your hair at night comes with several advantages.
-You can build your moisture routine in the evening, allowing your hair to hydrate over night.
+You can build your moisture routine in the evening, allowing your hair to hydrate overnight.
 When you wake, and unwrap your hair, it will have a natural bump to it giving you added volume without needing to use a heating tool or tease your roots.

-- Nail your healthy hair routine – While some ladies are born with fine hair, many relaxed ladies lack volume because they experience a lot of breakage or shedding, which reduces volume by reducing the hairs on your head.
+- Nail your healthy hair routine – While some ladies are born with fine hair, many relaxed ladies lack volume because they experience a lot of breakage or shedding, which reduces volume by reducing the hair on your head.
 Being consistent with your relaxed hair care routine (strengthening and moisturizing) will help your hair flourish, reduce breakage and shedding and leave you with more volume and healthier hair!

 - DRY HAIR AND/OR SCALP – Dry hair can stem from a lot of different issues.
 Most typically it can be combatted by adopting a consistent moisture routine.
 Follow the daily moisture routine as a starting place and adapt according to your hair needs.
 Make sure to also hydrate from the inside and drink plenty of water, which is great for hair, skin and nails!